Dog paw burn is caused by walking on hot surfaces, bitter cold surfaces, or harsh chemicals – like fertilizer or ice melt.

 Hot Pavement Test

-Then, walk around on the pavement in your bare feet.
+Feet Test: Walk around on the pavement in your bare feet.
 Can your skin tolerate the temperature?
-If it’s too hot for your hand or feet, it’s too hot for your dog’s paws.
+If not, it’s too hot for your Dachshund’s paws!

-Make sure to test the sidewalk and the road, wherever your Dachshund will be walking.
+Make sure to test the sidewalk and the road as well, wherever your Dachshund will be walking.

 Dog Boots work really well to prevent dog paw burn and have the added protection against sharp terrain while hiking.